milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Communication preferences

 We use your email address to communicate with you, if you've said that's okay, and only for the reasons you’ve said that’s okay.
 For example, if you contact our Support team with a request, we respond to you via email.
 You have control over how your email address is used and shared with other Users on and through our Service.
-You may manage your communication preferences in your profile.
+You may manage your communication preferences in your profile's email settings.

 By design, the Git version control system associates many actions with a user's email address, such as commit messages.
 See more details regarding setting your commit email address.